zdTang/Learn-react-route/Readme.md

 The fetcher knows the form data being submitted to the action, so it's available to you on fetcher.formData.
 We'll use that to immediately update the star's state, even though the network hasn't finished.
 If the update eventually fails, the UI will revert to the real data.

 If you click the button now you should see the star immediately change to the new state.
 Instead of always rendering the actual data, we check if the fetcher has any formData being submitted, if so, we'll use that instead.
 When the action is done, the fetcher.formData will no longer exist and we're back to using the actual data.
 So even if you write bugs in your optimistic UI code, it'll eventually go back to the correct state 🥹

+# No Found Data

+Our root errorElement is catching this unexpected error as we try to render a null contact.
+Nice the error was properly handled, but we can do better!

+Whenever you have an expected error case in a loader or action–like the data not existing–you can throw.
+The call stack will break, React Router will catch it, and the error path is rendered instead.
+We won't even try to render a null contact.

+Instead of hitting a render error with Cannot read properties of null, we avoid the component completely and render the error path instead, telling the user something more specific.

+This keeps your happy paths, happy.
+Your route elements don't need to concern themselves with error and loading states.